wjakob/nanobind/docs/classes.rst

 Preventing object destruction
 -----------------------------

-Rarely you might need to bind a class that should never be destroyed by python:
+In rare cases, you may need to bind a class that should never be destructed by nanobind:

 .. code-block:: cpp

    class Singleton {
    public:
        static Singleton &get_instance();
    };

-You can use the :cpp:class:`never_destroy` annotation to indicate that python should never destroy the instance.
+You may use the :cpp:class:`nb::never_destruct <never_destruct>` annotation to make nanobind aware of this.
+This feature is particularly helpful when attempts to bind the destructor would fail with a compilation error (e.g., because this would require access to implementation details that are not available in the current compilation unit).

 .. code-block:: cpp

-   nb::class_<Singleton>(m, "Singleton")
+   nb::class_<Singleton>(m, "Singleton", nb::never_destruct())
        .def_static("get_instance", &Singleton::get_instance, nb::rv_policy::reference);

 .. warning::

-   When providing the instance of a class marked as ``never_destroy`` to python you must always provide it as a reference (and the usual lifetime rules for references should be heeded), usually by explicitly specifying a :cpp:enumerator:`reference <rv_policy::reference>` rv_policy.
-If nanobind creates an instance or a copy constructor is invoked, the program will abort with an internal error at destruction.
+   Instance class marked with :cpp:class:`nb::never_destruct <never_destruct>`
+   must be returned using the :cpp:enumerator:`reference
+   <rv_policy::reference>` return value policy.
+Otherwise, nanobind will assume
+   ownership, which includes the requirement of destructing the object at a later point.

+   Similarly, you must not bind constructors or copy constructors, as the eventual garbage collection of constructed instances would require calling the destructor.

+   nanobind will abort with a fatal error if it is ever put into a situation where an object with the :cpp:class:`nb::never_destruct <never_destruct>` annotation must be destructed.